erikbejstam/learngo/notes/context.md

 ---

 The handler function/server/whatever that I think gets requests, must take the context from those request (which i think are automatically created by Go), and then pass those into the functions it is calling.
 So if the handler gets a request to get something from a db, it should take a ctx from request and then do something like `data := store.FetchFromDB(ctx, id)`.

+---

+NOTE: I have to redo this lesson I think, because a lot of it was pretty confusing, perhaps because I didn't really understand the http stuff.
+I will probably delete the code and do it again.
+If I want to look at the first version I did of this stuff, I'll have to go back and look at an older coommit.